cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 When you scaffold with Starport, things like key management, creating validators, and transferring tokens can be done through the CLI.

-## CosmWasm: Multi-Chain smart contracts
+## CosmWasm: multi-chain smart contracts

 [CosmWasm](https://cosmwasm.com/) is a multi-chain platform for building robust dApps for Cosmos using smart contracts.
 It builds on Tendermint and the Cosmos SDK.